Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 		Elemental Reaction - Shana/Miranda's next Elemental Arrow will provided the Elemental Reaction effect on the targeted enemy for three turns that are activated upon hitting the enemy.
 The element based on the reaction must be used.
 			Fire/Water - Vaporize   - The party will heal MP based on 0.8% of the damage dealt up to a maximum of 50 MP.
 			Wind/Earth - Turbulence - The party will gain SP based on 1% of the damage dealt up to a maximum of 100 SP.
 If the character is in Dragoon forms the amount of turns in Dragoon will recalculate.
-			Dark/Light - Equilbirum - The party will heal based on 8% of the damage dealt.
+			Dark/Light - Equilibrium - The party will heal based on 8% of the damage dealt.
 	If there are three of the same element in the Elemental Shift and three of the same element but different than the ones in the Elemental Field, Shana/Miranda gains the Elemental Unity effect.
 		Elemental Unity - Shana/Miranda's Elemental Arrow of the same element of the two elements of Elemental Unity will provide bonuses to one of those two party members if present in the party.
 			Fire    - Dart will gain 1 Burn Stack per Fire Arrow.